PostHog/posthog.com/contents/docs/integrations/js-integration.md

 ### Super Properties

-Super Properties are properties that are associated with every event by a given user, while also persisting across sessions.
-Every `capture` call will include these properties i.e. the properties will be passed with any event, be it a `$pageview`, a button click, or anything else.
+Super Properties are properties associated with events that are set once and then sent with every `capture` call, be it a $pageview, an autocaptured button click, or anything else.

-They are set using `posthog.register`, which takes a properties object as a parameter.
+They are set using `posthog.register`, which takes a properties object as a parameter, and they persist across sessions.

 For example, take a look at the following call: